Saloua1998/5.-Krav-Maga-Workout/README.md

 So you need to find a sparring partner or go to a krav maga school to actually learn the sport.
 Here you will only learn your body to do certain fighting moves without thinking.

+Op Home to start app (If that doesn't work Open it with Live Server)

 # Learned:

 - How to make a workout app
 - Learned to better work with iframes
+- How to work with different layouts

 # Improvement points: